 The PRRD development permit area requirements and maps are listed below.

-Charlie Lake Development Permit Area No. 3 (Within portions of Electoral Areas B and C)
+Charlie Lake Development Permit Area (Within portions of Electoral Areas B and C)

 Fey and Romedo Springs Development Permit Area (Electoral Area B)